airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Okay, so let\'s say the region wasn\'t big enough.
 What then?
 Well, we would then be at the code labeled `next_location`.
 This section of code is used any time that we figure out that the current memory region won\'t work for allocating memory.
-All it does is advance EAX to the next possible memory region, and goes back to the beginning of the loop.
+All it does is advance _%eax_ to the next possible memory region, and goes back to the beginning of the loop.
-Remember that EDX is holding the size of the current memory region, and `HEADER_SIZE` is the symbol for the size of the memory region\'s header.
+Remember that _%edx_ is holding the size of the current memory region, and `HEADER_SIZE` is the symbol for the size of the memory region\'s header.
 So this code will move us to the next memory region: